tcltk/tcl/doc/markdown/msgcat.md

 % New locale is 'fr'.
 ```

-If locales (or additional locales) are contained in another source like a database, a package may use the load callback and not \fBmcload\fR:
+If locales (or additional locales) are contained in another source like a database, a package may use the load callback and not **mcload**:

 ```
 namespace eval db {